 Posted on Leave a comment

-The book is written by Ginny Jones, the founder and editor of More-Love.org, and Raina Rose, her 13 year-old daughter.
-They collaborated on a free eBook to help girls develop positive body image.
-This book quickly and easily presents the tenets of body positivity and body acceptance.
-It help girls understand the environment in which we live.
-It gives them tools to gain the confidence to rebel against the forces that support body hate.
+The book is written by Ginny Jones, the founder and editor of More-Love.org, and her 13-year-old daughter, Raina Rose.
+Together, theyโ€™ve created an accessible and heartfelt guide to help girls develop a positive body image.
+This book quickly and clearly presents the key tenets of body positivity and body acceptance.
+It helps girls understand the culture we live in and gives them tools to confidently rebel against the forces that fuel body hate.

 I hope you will download this book and consider sharing it with your daughters, nieces, godchildren, students, patients, and student-athletes.
 All girls deserve to have a positive body image!